blue-stone-j/blue-stone-j.github.io/_posts/warehouse/2022-11-25-paper-introduction.md

 2015 MIRROR IDENTIFICATION AND CORRECTION OF 3D POINT CLOUDS

 This paper describes a complete solution to correct point clouds that contain a mirror of known size.
-In pratice, It's almost impossible to konw the size of mirror.
+In practice, It's almost impossible to know the size of mirror.
 So I just skip this paper.

 ---